saulpw/visidata/CONTRIBUTING.md

 If you get an unexpected error, please include the full stack trace from `Ctrl+E` (you can save the trace with `Ctrl+S`).

-Attach the commandlog (saved with `Ctrl-D`) to show the steps that led to the issue.
+Attach the commandlog (saved with `Ctrl+D`) to show the steps that led to the issue.
 Please include a small subset of the source data that elicits the problem.

 ### Submitting code